amirvalipour-se/mongo-k8s-demo/docs/kubernetes-basics.md

 ## Architecture

 Kubernetes has two main parts:
-- Master nodes: manages the cluster and makes decisions
+- Master nodes: manages the cluster and makes decisions (control plane)
 - Worker nodes: run the application workloads

 Each worker node runs a `kubelet`, which talks to the control plane and makes sure the desired pods are running.